RamGI55/GameDevKnowledge/Unreal/Unreal Object.md

 However, `TObjectWeakPtr` or soft references has no impact on whether an Object is garbage collected or not, which is only referenced when it used it.

-C++ Smarter pointer is not intended to be used with UObjects, strongly recommanded to use `TObjectWeakPtr` or macro instead of the C++ style of smarter pointer, for compatitiblity with the object management system in Unreal.
+C++ Smarter pointer is not intended to be used with UObjects, strongly recommended to use `TObjectWeakPtr` or macro instead of the C++ style of smarter pointer, for compatibility with the object management system in Unreal.

-#### Garbarge Collection in UE5 and Best Practices
+#### Garbage Collection in UE5 and Best Practices
 ##### Key Changes

 - **API Change**: `MarkPendingKill()` → `MarkAsGarbage()`